 - associate a stream with a file, by opening the file.
-A stream is associated with the C datatype FILE - work with the stream, just like with stdin and stdout (two standard streams), with the same or similar functions - 3. finish by closing the file
+C uses the type FILE to represent streams - work with the stream (FILE ) just like with stdin / stdout using the same or similar functions from stdio.h - 3. close the file